CanopyTax/canopy-styleguide-old/src/custom-elements/README.md

 export const CprMyCustomElement = createReactComponent({
 	name: 'my-custom-element', // The name of the custom element
-	extends: null, // Not required for autonomous custom elements, but required for customized built-in elements
+	extends: null, // Not required for autonomous custom elements, but required for customized built-in elements });
-	properties: ['myProp', 'anotherProp'], // A list of all the properties that your custom element supports.
-All other React props are passed to the custom element as attributes
-});
 ```
 - The react version of a custom element will be exported as a React component whose name starts with `Cpr`.
 This is because we may
   need to do a similar thing for other frameworks, but we don't collisions in naming the framework-specific versions of custom elements.
   So the `r` in `Cpr` is for React.
-- Our implementation of the React interop defaults to element attributes for anything that is not specifically whitelisted as an element property.
+- Our implementation of the React interop defaults to element properties for all react props.
+This works well with className, id, etc, but isn't perfect.
-  Who knows if this is what React will eventually decide on, but it is very very close to what React@15 currently does.
+  Who knows if this is what React will eventually decide on, but this is the best guess I have right now.
 Sticking pretty close to the
-  (incomplete) React@15 logic for handling custom elements makes the implementation more straightforward and hopefully avoids weird bugs.
-One place
+  (incomplete) React@15 logic for handling custom elements makes it hard to handle special properties like `className` and `disabled`, so
-  where we deviated from the React@15 implementation is that we transform the `className` prop into a `class=""` attribute, which React@15 weirdly does
-  not do (it creates a `classname=""` attribute on the element).
+  we didn't do that.